EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

  |---|---|---|---|---|
  |bedroom|$200,000|99.0%|Team|Domain|

  Domain schedules balance strong operability incentives with run costs.
-They aren’t perfect, and have their own complications:
+They aren't perfect, and have their own complications:

  * *Domain on-call funding*.
 Budget holders for different product teams in the same domain need to choose one of them as the sole budget holder for on-call funding.
  * *Domain knowledge synchronisation costs*.
 The cost of sharing knowledge about multiple digital services between multiple product teams can be high, especially if technology choices have been radically different